Kayaking in Alaska

 After a moderate hike to the shoreline of Grewingk Glacier Lake, take in the panoramic view of an ancient glacier carved into a mountain valley with towering peaks and alpine meadows - the flowers in this valley are particularly interesting.
 Load up the kayaks and paddle amongst the icebergs and the glacier up close and personal.
 Visit bird rookeries and glass for mountain goats and black bears.
 For this activity, bring layered clothing and a waterproof shell.
 Included in the cost of your stay.

-After a moderate hike though a spruce forest and past ancient cottonwood trees, load up the kayaks and paddle through coves and drift the shoreline set in the midst of the towering peaks and hanging glaciers of the Kenai Peninsula Coast Mountain Range.
+After a flight over mountains and forests, you'll land on beautiful Leisure Lake and load up the kayaks and paddle through coves and drift the shoreline set in the midst of the towering peaks and hanging glaciers of the Kenai Peninsula Coast Mountain Range.
 These natural lakes host native rainbow trout.
-This tour combines a boat ride with hiking, kayaking and fishing.
+This tour combines a float plane with flight seeing, kayaking and fishing.
 For this activity, bring layered clothing and a waterproof shell.
-Included in the cost of your stay.
+Please visit Flight Seeing for rates.

 Guided Ocean Kayaking